purple4pur/purple4pur.github.io/backup/Docker CLI Cheat Sheet.md

-                  --build                   # rebuild images (if needed) then restart --no-start                # create services only but don't start docker compose down [OPTIONS]               # the BEST way to stop compose --volumes               # also remove created volumes
+                  --build                   # rebuild images (if needed) then restart --no-start                # create services only but don't start docker compose down [OPTIONS]               # the BEST way to stop compose -v                      # also remove created volumes
-                    --rmi local             # also remove local built images by current compose docker compose images                       # list images used by current compose docker compose ps [-a] [-q] [--services]    # list services used by current compose docker compose start/stop/restart [SERVICE] # as it says
+                    --rmi local|all         # also remove local built images by current compose / all built and pulled images docker compose images                       # list images used by current compose docker compose ps [-a] [-q] [--services]    # list services used by current compose docker compose start/stop/restart [SERVICE] # as it says